-The model of a willing buy and willing seller comes to mind.
+The model of a willing buyer and willing seller comes to mind.
 Any and all consumers are advised to listen to the representation made (make notes if you can) at any meeting and leave that meeting so as to justly consider what has been said, apply the risks and decide whether or not to engage the services of the legal company they sort advice from.
 To be faced by a salesman who wants you to sign up for an adventure without affording you time to consider is simply wrong, unfair, unreasonable and condemnable.

 However, the basic formulas are quite simple: Listen – consider- contemplate-check- and then instruct.

 These fee agreements are generally used when the cost of providing the service cannot be reasonably fixed.
-In many cases the issues can vary.
-The variation does not facilitate a definite and if there is uncertainty (as to the amount of work required) then the most reasonable approach would be to conduct the service on an hourly rate.
+In many cases, the issues can vary.
+The variation does not facilitate a definite and if there is uncertainty (as to the amount of work required) then the most reasonable approach would be to conduct the service at an hourly rate.
 This will ensure that consumers are only charged for the work done and time spent.

 Damaged Based Agreement

 This area of charging takes into consideration risk.
 In some cases, the service provider can look at the initial issue in the case and, if a fee arrangement cannot be achieved, the service provider can opt to financially back the consumer’s case.
 If this is proposed by the service provider, he will demand that the risk they take is rewarded by an amount of damages awarded.

 This amount will depend on the level of risk.